bikashkumars/aws-architect/README.md

 3. Operational resilience (improving SLAs and reducing unplanned outages.
 AWS CloudFormation/Terraform to automate infra to avoid human errors)
 4. Business agility ( Deploying new features/applications fasterand reducing errors.
 Developers don’t have to wait to get the budget to deploy a full infrastructure )

+More on Economics: The rightsizing recommendations feature in Cost Explorer (AWS Cost Management) helps you identify cost-saving opportunities by downsizing or terminating instances in Amazon Elastic Compute Cloud (Amazon EC2).
+Rightsizing recommendations analyze your Amazon EC2 resources and usage to show opportunities for how you can lower your spending.

 # AWS Well Architectedlabs